The PASS Network was established in 2003 as a partnership between the NICHD's

 The PASS Network has two primary clinical sites, which are in the following locations:

 - Northern Plains of North America (in South Dakota and North Dakota)

 - Western Cape of South Africa

 In addition, the Network relies on three analysis centers—a Data Coordinating and Analysis Center (DCAC), a Developmental Biology and Pathology Center (DBPC), and a Physiology Assessment Center (PAC)—to gather and maintain data and to conduct specific types of analyses of study data.
-For details on participating sites, please see the Current Sites section below.
+For details on participating sites, please see the About Us section of the Network website.

 The PASS Network aims to determine:

 - The association between prenatal exposure to alcohol and risk of SIDS, stillbirth, FASD, and other adverse outcomes

 - The role of the timing, pattern, and amount of prenatal exposure to alcohol and other environmental factors in the risk of morbidity and mortality in early human life

 - The role of genomic variation in modifying the risk of morbidity and mortality in early life that is associated with prenatal exposure to alcohol

 - The role of exposure to alcohol during pregnancy and of interactions between exposure to alcohol and environmental and genetic modifiers in altering profiles of autonomic activity of the fetus and infant and neurologic, audiologic, and neurobehavioral outcomes in the infant

 - The role of maternal exposure to alcohol, as influenced by specific environmental and genetic factors, in the impairment of placental function and, thereby, the increased risk of fetal and/or infant morbidity and mortality

 - The abnormalities in key neurotransmitter systems in the brains of fetuses and/or infants that convey risk for sudden death and the role of prenatal exposure to alcohol, as influenced by specific environmental and genetic factors, in their pathogenesis